Joe Mohen: Digital music and SpiralFrog

-Mohen started SpiralFrog, Inc. in an effort to create a market-driven solution to digital music piracy.
+Mohen started SpiralFrog, Inc. in an effort to create a market-driven solution to digital music piracy, the forerunner of music streaming services.
 In 2004, a focus group in New York City was held to determine how to solve the problem of young people stealing music.
-One of the attendees in the focus group responded "Why don’t you just give away the music"….and show advertising during the downloads.
+One of the attendees in the focus group responded "Why don't you just give away the music"….and show advertising during the downloads.
 Most doubted the four major record labels would ever go along with the idea, especially the largest music company – Universal Music Group, Mohen set out to recruit directors from music and advertising to obtain the needed licenses.
 Among those recruited included former CEOs Jay Bernman (IFPI), Frances Preston (BMI), and Robin Kent (Interpublic Universal McCann).
 Finally, on August 28, 2006, the Financial Times reported in its lead story, that it had granted SpiralFrog the first ever license to give away its complete catalog of music to consumers for free, in return for a share of the advertising revenues.

 "This is really promising that the labels are going to finally stop kvetching and start thinking intelligently about where their money's going to come from in the 21st century," said Aram Sinnreich, of Radar Research, being quoted in the Los Angeles Times.
 "SpiralFrog is one small step for the record labels, one great leap for music kind."

-While SpiralFrog service was one of the earliest free internet music services to be supported by advertising instead of charging users, predating Spotify and YouTube music by several years, it used a temporary download model, which was not compatible with Apple or Android devices.
+While SpiralFrog service was one of the earliest free internet music services to be supported by advertising instead of charging users, predating Spotify and YouTube music by several years, it used a proto-streaming model, but was not compatible with Apple or Android devices.